GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 > **Note** Make sure to include existing records in the stream as well.

+> **Note** We have fulfilled The Oracle source and Cloud Storage destination prerequisites during setup, so you can ignore that section.

 ### Success Criteria

 1. You've created a new Datastream stream